 from the key issues, five different alternatives were developed

-Response to comments is ongoing and will be included as an appendix in the Final Environmental Impact Statement (FEIS).
+Responses to comments will be included as an appendix in the Final Environmental Impact Statement (FEIS).

 We have our eye on a proposed decision that could add 2.3 additional miles of designated trails and 518 additional acres of open riding areas.
 Current unauthorized, user developed routes will be allowed to revert naturally or be physically closed in some manner.